Female freedom fighters of Goa have been an integral part of the state’s struggle for independence.

 This article shines a light on more unsung female freedom fighters of Goa who aided India’s struggle for freedom.

-- Female Freedom Fighters Of Goa
+- Name The Female Freedom Fighters Of India.

-Female Freedom Fighters Of Goa
+Female Freedom Fighters of Goa

 Mitra Bir, a Goan freedom warrior and activist for education, was given a twelve-year prison term at twenty-two when the province was still a Portuguese colony.
 She was wed to the late Madhav R. Bir, a Gandhian and former Goa assembly member.